-Knowing what heart rate is, is easy, it’s the rate at which your heart beats and pumps blood through your body.
+The concept of heart rate is easy to understand: It’s the rate at which your heart beats and pumps blood through your body.
 Heart rates adjust based on physical activity.
-The easier the activity the slower your heart rate and the harder the activity, the faster the heart rate.
-In terms of working out, slow and steady cardio keeps the heart rate stable and slow, high-intensity cardio will speed things up.
+The easier the activity, the slower your heart rate.
+Likewise, the harder the activity, the faster your heart rate.
+In terms of working out, slow and steady cardio keeps the heart rate stable and slow, while high-intensity cardio will speed things up.
 Keeping an eye on your heart rate is a great tool when working out.
-When we workout, we want to keep our heart rate in what’s known as our Target Heart Rate or THR.
-Before you can use your THR to measure your fitness level you’ll need to know how to measure your target heart rate and a target heart rate workout.
+When we work out, we want to keep our heart rate in what’s known as our Target Heart Rate or THR.
+Before you can use your THR to measure your fitness level, you’ll need to know how to measure your target heart rate and a target heart rate workout.

 MHR= 220- your ageTHR= MHR x % capacity of work

 THR= 189bmp x 0.7 and 0.85

 Target Heart Rate= 132.3- 160.65 (bottom end to top end)